toucansites/website/contents/docs/[04]rendering/[01]pipelines/index.md

 ### Asset Behaviors

-In Toucan, asset behaviors define how specific files — such as stylesheets — are processed during the pipeline execution.
-There are 3 behaviors available:
+In Toucan, asset behaviors define how specific files — such as stylesheets — are handled during the rendering process.
+These behaviors can transform, optimize, or simply transfer asset files to the output directory.

+Toucan currently supports the following behavior types:

-- `compile-sass` - Helps to support `Syntactically Awesome Stylesheets`.
+- `compile-sass` - Compiles `Syntactically Awesome Stylesheets` files.
-- `minify-css` - Minifies CSS files.
+- `minify-css` - Reduces the size of CSS files by removing whitespace, comments, and redundant code.
-- `copy` - Simply copies an asset files into the destionation.
+- `copy` - Copies the original asset file directly to the output destination without modification.

-Specify behaviors under the `assets/behaviors` keys using their name as identifier.
-It is used to all your content assets by default.
+Behaviors are configured under the `assets.behaviors` key in your pipeline file.
+If no additional input filters are defined, the behavior is applied to all matching asset files by default.

 ```yaml
 assets: